Snowmobiling Yellowstone's Lower Loop

 • Non-guided snowmobiling in Yellowstone National Park.

-• Entered the East Entrance and completed the full Lower Loop clockwise, totaling ~150 miles on our sleds.
+• Entered the East Entrance and completed the full Lower Loop clockwise, ~150 miles on our sleds.

 • Started at 9am, the earliest check-in for the East Entrance, and returned by 6pm for 9 total hours in the Park.